percona/postgres/contrib/pg_tde/documentation/docs/release-notes/rc.md

 * [PG-1479](https://perconadev.atlassian.net/browse/PG-1479), [PG-1480](https://perconadev.atlassian.net/browse/PG-1480) - Fixed the issue with the lost access to data after the global key provider change and the server restart by fixing the incorrect parameter order in default key rotation

+* [PG-1489](https://perconadev.atlassian.net/browse/PG-1489) - Fixed the issue with replicating the keys and key provider configuration by creating the `pg_tde` directory on the replica server.
+/browse/PG-1476) - Fixed the issue with the server failing to start when WAL encryption is enabled by creating a new principal key for WAL in case only one default key exists in the database

+* [PG-1479](https://perconadev.atlassian.net/browse/PG-1479), [PG-1480](https://perconadev.atlassian.net/browse/PG-1480) - Fixed the issue with the lost access to data after the global key provider change and the server restart by fixing the incorrect parameter order in default key rotation

-* [PG-1489](https://perconadev.atlassian.net/browse/PG-1489) - Fixed the issue with replicating the keys and key provider configuration by creating the `pg_td` directory on the replica server.
+* [PG-1489](https://perconadev.atlassian.net/browse/PG-1489) - Fixed the issue with replicating the keys and key provider configuration by creating the `pg_tde` directory on the replica server.